Best Health Insurance for Pregnant Women in 2025

 COBRA

-If you recently lost your job or experienced a reduction in work hours and had employer-sponsored health insurance, you may be eligible for COBRA coverage.
+You may be eligible for COBRA coverage if you recently lost your job or experienced reduced work hours and had employer-sponsored health insurance.
 COBRA allows you to continue the same coverage you had while employed at a higher cost since you'll be responsible for the full premium.

 5. 5

 Some states offer specific programs or subsidies to support pregnant women and provide access to affordable health insurance.
-Research if your state has any programs designed to assist pregnant individuals in obtaining insurance coverage.
+Research if your state has any programs that assist pregnant individuals in getting insurance coverage.

-If you are facing pregnancy without insurance, you can opt to pay out-of-pocket for pregnancy-related costs.
-If this is the case, make sure to explain to your provider that you are paying out of pocket and try to negotiate down your costs.
+If you're pregnant without insurance, you can choose to pay out-of-pocket for pregnancy-related expenses.
+In this case, inform your provider that you'll be paying out of pocket and try to negotiate lower costs.

 HEALTH INSURANCE OPTIONS FOR UNMARRIED PARENTS

-Unmarried parents have access to health insurance options comparable to those available to married couples.
-These options include employer-sponsored plans, marketplace plans and Medicaid coverage.
-Additionally, unmarried couples can explore insurance options that provide coverage for domestic partners, although the availability of such options varies by state.
+Unmarried couples can also explore insurance options that cover domestic partners, though availability varies by state.
 Certain states extend coverage to domestic partners through private insurance plans.
-In general, unmarried partners may not be able to include each other on their health insurance plans unless their state recognizes domestic partnerships.
-Following the birth of the child, the baby will typically be covered under the mother's policy for a period of 30 days.
-We recommend that unmarried parents review their state's specific regulations and requirements to determine available options for health insurance coverage for themselves and their child.
+However, unmarried partners may be unable to add each other to their health insurance unless their state recognizes domestic partnerships.
+After childbirth, the baby is typically covered under the mother's policy for up to 30 days.

 What is the best health insurance for pregnancy?